COMP122/MD_assignment/README.md

   1. Review your file using a Markdown Editor: (open/start submission.md)
   2. Review your file using the Sublime Editor:  (subl submission.md)
   3. The contents of your file must be presented professionally.
-  4. Make any formating updates
+  4. Make any formating updates to your submission.md file
+  5. Run the make command to validate things are working correctly:  `make`
-  5. Perform a final `git push` to make your final submission.
+  6. Perform a final `git push` to make your final submission.
      - You can view your submission.md file online to review your final formatted submission

 ## Grading